MUCH COOLER WITH PERIODS OF RAIN

 Your First Alert Weather Forecast:

 It’s wet across northeast Wisconsin...
 Disturbances gliding across the Great Lakes are drawing moisture over a front that’s stalled out across the region.
-Look for periods of light to moderate rain through the early afternoon.
-This steady rain should diminish to spotty showers late today.
+However, look for the steady periods of light to moderate rain to diminish to spotty showers late this afternoon.
 There’s also an outside chance of a few claps of thunder SOUTH of Highway 10, but we’re not anticipating any severe weather.

 Not only is it a wet Wednesday, but it’s also much cooler compared to yesterday.
 A northeast breeze will keep our highs only in the lower-half of the 60s.
-Temperatures probably won’t drop too much tonight with the overcast skies.
+Green Bay’s record for coldest high temperature on this date is 62°, set back on this date in 1915 and again in 2004.
+Our temperatures probably won’t drop too much tonight with the overcast skies.
 Lows heading into tomorrow morning will be mainly in the 50s.

 Drier weather and a gradual warming trend will take hold during the later half of the week.
 By the time we reach the weekend, we’ll be back in the upper half of the 70s.